 Student Success Initiatives

-Student Success Initiatives office is a new department on campus that is dedicated to providing students with advising, support, and connections to campus resources.
+The Office of Student Success Initiatives office is dedicated to providing students with advising, support, and connections to campus resources.
 Our goal is to assist students in developing strategies to help them both inside and outside of the classroom.
 To learn more about our services please visit success.rice.edu.

 Office of the Registrar